Schur multipliers in Schatten-von Neumann classes: Auxiliary results

+with $J_k^\perp = \mathrm{id} - J_k$.
+The last inequality follows for large enough $k$ thanks to Lemma \ref{Lemma-Interp-Density} ii) and the dominated convergence theorem.
+On the other hand, the same inequality for $(A_1,B_1)$ is straightforward and the proof is complete. \fin

-\begin{remark} \emph{Theorem \ref{Thm-Interpolation} easily extends to for $1 \le p < q < \infty$ by Wolff's interpolation as in \cite{Mu}.
-The second isomorphism follows as in Theorem \ref{Thm-Interpolation} using $(A_0,B_0) = (\mathrm{BMO}_\dag, \mathrm{BMO}_{\Lambda}^\dag)$ for $\dag = r,c$ separately.} \end{remark}
+\begin{remark} \emph{Theorem \ref{Thm-Interpolation} easily extends to for $2 \le p < q < \infty$ by Wolff's interpolation as in \cite{Mu}.
+The second isomorphism follows as in Theorem \ref{Thm-Interpolation} using $(A_0,B_0) = (\mathrm{BMO}_\dag, \mathrm{BMO}_{\A}^\dag)$ for $\dag = r,c$ separately.} \end{remark}

 \begin{remark} \emph{An equivalent BMO norm on $\mathcal{B}(L_2(\R^n))$ can be constructed by means of a Markov semigroup which arises by transferring the $n$-dimensional heat semigroup.
-More precisely, one could set The techniques in \cite{JM} show that such BMO spaces interpolate with the $S_p$-scale in the expected way.
-However, our definition is more natural for matrix algebras and the interpolation argument is much simpler.
-Moreover, our construction generalizes for anisotropic forms of our BMO space which is crucial in \cite{CGPT}, whereas no Markov semigroup seems to work in that setting.
-Other BMO spaces were considered in \cite{CJSZ}, with a definition adapted ad hoc for divided differences.
-In this paper we use the same BMO all the time, also for divided differences.} \end{remark}
+More precisely, one could set The techniques in \cite{JM} show as well that such BMO interpolates with the $S_p$-scale.
+Our definition though is more natural for matrix algebras and the interpolation argument is elementary.
+Moreover, it generalizes for anisotropic forms of our BMO space which is crucial in \cite{CGPT}, whereas no Markov semigroup seems to work in that setting.
+Other BMO spaces were considered in \cite{CJSZ} for divided differences.} \end{remark}